swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 Negative values meaning from-the-end is only a convention on top of literals, i.e. this would *not* provide wrap-around semantics for a value that happens to be negative.

 In the end, we believe that the proposed syntax is more readable.
-There is less cognitive load in reading `.end - 1` than mentally mapping the literal convention of `-1`, and that literal convention would be inconsistent with run-time values.
+There is less cognitive load in reading `.last` than mentally mapping the literal convention of `-1`, and that literal convention would be inconsistent with run-time values.

 #### No Syntax